-- Cause: The Excel spreadsheets have been the process by which the Foundation has maintained its accounting records since inception.
+Cause: The Foundation has used Excel spreadsheets to maintain its accounting records since its inception.

-Recommendation: The Connecticut Heritage Foundation, Inc. should consider utilizing an accounting information system. - Agency Response: "The Connecticut Heritage Foundation concurs with the recommendation and will explore such systems and welcomes any suggestions or recommendations for accounting information systems for a foundation of our small size."
+Recommendation: The Connecticut Heritage Foundation, Inc. should consider utilizing an accounting information system.

+Agency Response: "The Connecticut Heritage Foundation concurs with the recommendation and will explore such systems and welcomes any suggestions or recommendations for accounting information systems for a foundation of our small size."

-Our prior management letter contained two recommendations.
+Our prior management letter contained 1 recommendation.